deepgram/kur/docs/source/specification.rst

 	  # What optimizer to use (optional)
 	  optimizer: OPTIMIZER

+	  # Callbacks to be executed after each epoch (optional)
+	  hooks: HOOKS

-The ``data`` and ``provider`` fields are discussed in the :ref:`data_spec` section.
+The ``data`` and ``provider`` fields are discussed in the :ref:`data_spec` section, and the ``hooks`` field is discussed in :ref:`hooks_spec`.
 The other fields we discuss below.

 .. _log_spec: